FRRouting/frr-gsoc/year-2022/projects/layer-2-configuration.md

 ---

 ### Details
-175 or 350hrs project (dependent on # of components added)
+175 or 350hrs project (dependent on # of components added) - Medium Difficulty

 Add layer 2 functionality into FRR.
 Specifically, add the ability to configure layer 2 type data in dataplanes.
 For example, configuring VRFs or interfaces in FRR, should create them in the dataplanes as well.
 This project will be scoped for the Linux dataplane.